yaodi833/NeuTraj/README.md

 ## Running Procedures

 ### Create Folders
-Before running the code, you need first create 3 empty folders:
+Please create 3 empty folders:

-*`data`: Place of the original data which is organized to a trajectory list.
+*`data`: Path of the original data which is organized to a trajectory list.
 Each trajectory in it is a list of coordinate tuples (lon, lat).

 *`features`: This folder contains the features that generated after the preprocessing.py.
 It contains four files: coor_seq, grid_seq, index_seq and seed_distance.